thruthesky/site/README.md

 ng s --disable-host-check
-npm run serve:local                 ; Run with local backend server. npm run serve:remote                ; Run on production server.
+npm run serve:local                 ; Run with local backend server. npm run serve:remote                ; Run on production server. npm run serve:local:hmr             ; run locally with HMR.
+It is only working with global scss at this time.
+If you are going to work on global scss, you will need to copy final scss into component scss file.
 ````

 ## How to create Category